 Defence Editor, The Times

-Senior Research Fellow in Arabic, Pembroke College Oxford
+Senior Research Fellow in Arabic, Pembroke College, University of Oxford

 Director, Istanbul Policy Center and Professor of International Relations, Sabancı University